jopemachine/my-dev-env-mac/README.md

 # My dev-env configs for MacOS

-This document is part of my favorite tools.
+This document is just a personal compilation of my personal favorite tools for dev.

-I wrote this because of saving and sharing my configs.

 ```
                     'c.          igyubong@igyubong-ui-MacBookPro.local